How to Get into Vanderbilt: Admission Requirements and Tips

 The waiting period can be stressful, but it’s important to stay patient.
 Keep yourself engaged with your current academic and extracurricular commitments.

-Once decisions are released, you’ll receive notification via the application portal.
+Once decisions are released, you’ll receive a notification via the application portal.
 If accepted, review the offer, financial aid package, and any other pertinent information before making your decision.

 Respond to the offer by the stated deadline if you decide to attend Vanderbilt.
 If you applied for Early Decision, prepare to withdraw applications from other institutions.